garpunkal/ColourWang/README.md

 A real-time multiplayer party game.
 The host runs the game on a large screen; players join from their phones using a room code or QR code and tap colour cards to answer.

+# Please note: https://colourwang.garpunkal.dev is on a free hobby plan, so it might be unavailable at high usage times.

 ![Landing page](docs/screenshots/01-landing.png)

 ## How It Works